 15. Garden State

 In one quick scene, Natalie Portman made us fall in love with The Shins.
-Besides the two tracks from the band, the movie from Zach Braff featured great singles from Zero 7, Colin Hay, Frou Frou, and many more.
-The melancholy tunes suited the film perfectly.
+Besides the two tracks from the band, the movie from Zach Braff features singles from Zero 7, Colin Hay, Frou Frou, and many more.
+The melancholy tunes fit the movie, as Zach Braff’s character tries to find his place in a world evolving around him.

 16. Dazed and Confused

-To accompany Richard Linklater’s 1993 classic, he chose a bunch of 70’s rock songs that go perfect with a nicely stoned summer.
+To accompany Richard Linklater’s 1993 classic, he chose a bunch of ‘70s rock songs that go perfectly with a nicely stoned summer.
 It’s hard not to think of the film when you hear “Sweet Emotion” or “School’s Out.”

 17. Easy Rider

-The music in Easy Rider is just so absolutely perfect.
+The music in Easy Rider is, simply put, perfect.
 The collection can easily stand on its own, but the classic rock tracks beautifully fit into the narrative of the biker flick.

 18. Reservoir Dogs

-We wanted to include only one Tarantino movie on this list, but we just couldn’t leave Reservoir Dogs off.
+We only wanted to include one Tarantino movie on this list, but we just couldn’t leave Reservoir Dogs off.
 There are plenty of great tracks dispersed throughout the film, including gems like “Magic Carpet Ride” and “Stuck In The Middle With You.”
-Good even if your ear is detached.
+It’s great even if you’re only listening with one ear attached.

 19. Above the Rim

 One of the greatest hip hop soundtracks of all time.
-Besides “Regulate” from Warren G, the soundtrack features cuts from 2Pac and other legends.
+Besides “Regulate” from Warren G, which obviously would go on to make the album a smash hit, the soundtrack features legendary cuts from 2Pac and other all-stars.

 20. Fast Times at Ridgemont High

 Jackson Browne’s “Somebody’s Baby” is the highlight of the soundtrack to Fast Times at Ridgemont High, but there’s a lot of great tracks mixed in.
-It’s one of the most solid rock & roll soundtracks of all time.
+It’s one of the most solid rock & roll soundtracks of all time and helps the film stand as an all-time classic.